 Keeping your teeth healthy does create one problem – waste.
 Until recently, all toothbrushes ended up in land fill, but not anymore.
 Our practice has partnered with Terracycle and Colgate to be a deposit point for dental waste.
 Old toothbrushes, floss containers, used toothpaste tubes and their packaging can now be recycled.
 Terracycle will also donate a small amount to charity for everything we recycle

 And the best bit, we don’t even mind if you are not a patient of our practice.
 We just want to do our bit to help the War on Waste.
-Just bring in your oral care waste and we’ll do the rest.
+If you have any questions, reach out to our dentists in Springfield for further guidance.